-Theorem 9 Checking whether a synchronisation game has an NE with social welfare at least L is NP-complete.
+Theorem 3.
+Checking whether a synchronisation game has an NE with social welfare at least L is NP-complete.

-Proof. [sketch] A straightforward reduction from the K-colouring problem for hypergraphs.
+Proof (sketch).
+A straightforward reduction from the K-colouring problem for hypergraphs. \Box

-Many NP-complete problems on undirected graphs can be solved in polynomial time when restricted to the class of graphs with a bounded treewidth [Robertson and Seymour, 1986].
-Hypertree-width defined in [Gottlob et al., 2002] is a similar measure for hypergraphs.
+Many NP-complete problems on undirected graphs can be solved in polynomial time when restricted to the class of graphs with a bounded treewidth [34].
+Hypertreewidth defined in [21] is a similar measure for hypergraphs.
 For any given constant k checking whether a hypergraph has a hypertree-width at most k is feasible in polynomial time.
 The class of graphs with k-bounded hypertree-width strictly generalise the notion of hypergraphs acyclicity as the class of hypergraphs with hypertree width 1 is exactly the class of α -acyclic hypergraphs.

-Theorem 10 [follows from Theorem 5.3 in [Gottlob et al., 2005]] A Nash equilibrium can be found in polynomial time for all synchronisation games that have the small neighbourhood property and are played on hypergraphs with a bounded hypertree-width.
+Theorem 4. [follows from Theorem 5.3 in [20]] A Nash equilibrium can be found in polynomial time for all synchronisation games that have the small neighbourhood property and are played on hypergraphs with a bounded hypertree-width.